wix-incubator/react-native-controllers/README.md

 3. In Xcode, in Project Navigator (left pane), click on your project (top) and select the `Build Phases` tab (right pane) <br> In the `Link Binary With Libraries` section add `libReactNativeControllers.a` ([screenshots](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#step-2))
 4. In Xcode, in Project Navigator (left pane), click on your project (top) and select the `Build Settings` tab (right pane) <br> In the `Header Search Paths` section add `$(SRCROOT)/../node_modules/react-native-controllers/ios` <br> Make sure on the right to mark this new path `recursive` ([screenshots](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#step-3))

+#####If you are using React Native via CocoaPods:

+1. Run `npm install react-native-controllers --save` in your project root
+2. Add `pod 'ReactNativeControllers', :path => '../../node_modules/react-native-controllers'` to your Podfile
+3. run `pod install` from the location of your Podfile

 ## Usage

 Check out the iOS example project under [`./example`](example) to see everything in action.
 For a detailed explanation of how to modify your project, follow the 3 steps below: